jundalisay/superb/content/en/research/socrates/simple-republic/book-7/chapter-3.md

 {{< l a="Socrates" >}}
 The starry heaven is wrought on a visible ground.

 The most perfect of visible things is far inferior to the true motions of absolute swiftness and slowness which are relative to each other*.

 They carry with them that which is contained in them**.

 These are to be apprehended by reason and intelligence, but not by sight.

 The spangled heavens should be used as a pattern and with a view to that higher knowledge.
+{{< /l >}}

+> *Superphysics Note: This is similar to General Relativity.

+> **Superphysics Note: Unlike General Relativity, the cause of the motions of heavenly bodies are inherent.
+I call this "gravitational signatures".
+Socrates implies that photons cannot directly measure such inherent signatures.
+The pattern of such signatures can then be used to make a locational map that Einstein refers to as the fabric of spacetime and can be used to predict the motions of heavenly bodies.

+{{< l a="Socrates" >}}
 Their beauty is like the beauty of pictures excellently wrought by the hand of Daedalus or some other great artist.

 Any geometrician who saw them would appreciate the exquisiteness of their workmanship.
-But he would never think that there is a true equal, true double, or true proportion in the spangled heavens***.
+But he would never think that there is a true equal, true double, or true proportion in the spangled heavens*.

 Likewise, a true astronomer will have the same feeling when he looks at the movements of the stars.
 {{< /l >}}

-> * Translator's Note= This is similar to General Relativity.
-** But unlike General Relativity, the cause of the motions of heavenly bodies are inherent.
-I call this "gravitational signatures".
-Socrates implies that photons cannot directly measure such inherent signatures.
-The pattern of such signatures can then be used to make a locational map that Einstein refers to as the fabric of spacetime and can be used to predict the motions of heavenly bodies.
-*** Socrates rejects a cosmological constant
+> *Superphysics Note: Socrates rejects a cosmological constant

 {{< r a="Glaucon" >}}
 He will think that heaven and the things in heaven are framed by the Creator in the most perfect way.